Vertigo is horrible.

 It’s like having your legs kicked out from under you while simultaneously being punched in the stomach and spun around like a deranged ballerina.

-People often mistake vertigo for a simple fear of heights.
+People often mistake vertigo for the simple fear of heights.
 “Just snap out of it,” they say, “I’m a little scared of heights too.”

 But vertigo is much more than that.
 It’s an involuntary bodily reaction to heights that seems to defy all sense.